osequi/react-best-practices/thinking-in-react.md

 ## Start with a Mock

-xxx
+Start the application design and development by mocking up the UI in the browser using components following SRP.

+The result will assure stakeholders about the understanding of the business requirements.

+And offers a proof of concept the app is feasible and follows the specifications.

 ## Build a static version first

-The mocking process assures all stakeholders about the common understanding of the business requirements.
-And offers the first proof of concept the app will follow the specifications.

 Next, Thinking in React says, let's wire in data.
 Let's repeat the success of the previous UI mocking process on a level up.

-Static data means no back-end work involved yet.
-Front-end tools are capable to generate text, images, and content necessary to give a glimpse how the final app will look.
+Static data mocking means no back-end work involved yet.
+Front-end tools are capable to generate text, images, and content.

+All necessary to give a glimpse how the final app will look.

 ## Add interactivity

 After a static prototype comes the dynamic prototype with user interactions and data loading.

-Different teams enter the project and are kept in sync by front-end.
+After this step different teams can enter the project and are kept in sync by front-end.

 The data needs of the front-end are defined and back-end is ready to start the implementation.